Five months and $100,000 later, Seattle City Council asks: Where are the street sinks?

 “We are ready to go,” McCoy said.
 “We did our needs assessment, we have 45 or 49 locations selected with help from every district council member ready to go.”

-In a presentation to council, Seattle Public Utilities and the Department of Neighborhoods shared a timeline that distributes the dollars in June, possibly through multiple grants to several organizations.
+In a presentation to the council, Seattle Public Utilities and the Department of Neighborhoods shared a timeline that distributes the dollars in June, possibly through multiple grants to several organizations.

 The officials also shared a set of regulatory hurdles for the sinks, ranging from Seattle Plumbing Code rules to Americans with Disabilities Act compliance.